oroinc/documentation/backend/websockets/recipes/content-outdating-notifications.rst

 Use Content Outdated Notifications in Oro Applications
 ======================================================

-Thanks to the continuous WebSocket connection between the Oro application server and the user’s browser, when a user tries to edit a page simultaneously with another user, they receives a flash-message informing about changes in the content.
+Due to the continuous WebSocket connection between the Oro application server and the user’s browser, users receive a flash-message informing about changes in the content when they try to edit a page simultaneously with another user.

-.. note:: A users can receive this message only if somebody else made a change.
-No notification is received if changes were made by the same user in a new browser tab, window or on another device.
+.. note:: A user can receive this message only if another user makes a change.
+No notification is received if the same user made changes in a new browser tab, window, or on another device.

 It works out-of-the-box with content types (entities) delivered in Oro applications.

-If you want your custom entities to have this functionality, please have a look at the sections below.
+If you want your custom entities to have this functionality, refer to the sections below.

 How It Works
 ------------

-On the frontend side, there is the Content Manager JS component, which is responsible for tracking outdated content.
+On the frontend side, there is a Content Manager JS component, which is responsible for tracking the outdated content.
-The Content Manager stores an array of tags (content identifiers) for every content item to track it getting outdated.
+The content manager stores an array of tags (content identifiers) for every content item to track its status.

-The Content Manager is subscribed to the **oro/data/update** WebSockets topic.
+The content manager is subscribed to the **oro/data/update** WebSockets topic.
 The server sends a notification to this topic whenever any content on the server side has been changed.

-In the message about the content change, only the tag (identifier) of the changed content is sent to the content manager.
-If this tag is in the list tracked by the content manager, then the content manager launches certain actions that were planned to be run when the content with this tag is changed.
-If this tag is not tracked, the content manager will simply ignore this WebSocket message.
+The content change message that the content manager receives includes only the tag (identifier) of the changed content.
+The content manager has the list of tacking tags.
+If the tag is in that list, the content manager launches specific actions that are planned to be run when the content with this tag is changed.
+If this tag is not tracked, the contentv manager can ignore this WebSocket message.

-For the Content Manager to keep track of the actuality of the content item, it must be explicitly asked to do so by sending to the **tagContent** method a **unique content tag** for this content and an optional **callback** that must be executed if the content is changed.
+For the content manager to keep track of the actuality of the content item, it must be explicitly requested by sending **unique content tag** and optional **callback** to the **tagContent** method.

 .. code-block:: javascript